harmonwood/capacitor-video-player/docs/APIdocumentation.md

   the `playerId` is the id of a div element used as container for the player

   the `componentTag` is the component tag or component selector from where the video player is called

+- available for IOS, Android Plugins

+  the `url` parameter can be :
+  . "application/files/video.mp4" for video from the application folder (iOS, Android) . "internal" pick a video from gallery for iOS and Android plugin only

 * available for Web Plugin only